mapnik/node-mapnik/docs/FAQ.md

 Q: Why am I getting "Could not create datasource.
 No plugin found for type ..."?

-A: Mapnik loaded datasources as runtime, and the node-mapnik bindings use the 'mapnik-config' program from Mapnik trunk to find these paths as build time.
+A: Mapnik loads datasources at runtime, and the node-mapnik builds scripts leverage the 'mapnik-config' program from Mapnik trunk to find these paths at build time.
 If this fails or you have custom plugins you can load them manually, see below.